-Retention Strategies for Subscription Box OwnersJul 17, 2022
+Retention Strategies for Subscription Box Business OwnersNov 17, 2023

-You spend a whole lot of time, energy, and money gaining subscribers, but how much time and energy do you put into keeping them?
+You spend SO MUCH time, energy, and money gaining subscribers, but how much time and energy do you put into keeping them?

 If you’re like most subscription box owners, most of your time and energy is spent attracting and selling new subscribers.
 You direct your efforts toward building your audience, engaging with your followers, nurturing your email list, and launching your subscription box.
 All these activities are aimed at gaining new subscribers.
 All of them are essential.

-But, if you’re spending all of your time and energy gaining new subscribers, how much time are you dedicating to the back end of your subscription?
+But, if you’re spending all of your time and energy gaining new subscribers, how much time are you dedicating to retaining the subscribers you already have?

 If you’re not spending time working to retain your subscribers, the new subscribers you gain will simply replace those who have canceled.
-Your subscription box business will operate much like a leaky bucket - anything that comes in goes right back out again making it very difficult to actually grow your business
+Your subscription box business will operate much like a leaky bucket - anything that comes in will go right back out again making it very difficult to grow your business

 The nature of a subscription box business means you’ll always have cancellations.
 However, you can take steps to decrease the rate of cancellations and increase retention.